Russians top Biles, Americans in gymnastics qualifying

 TOKYO (AP) — The trouble started early.
 A step out of bounds on floor exercise here.
-An extra hop on vault there.
+A short landing there.

+Over the course of two hours on Sunday, the mistakes — some almost imperceptible, some laid bare for the world to see — kept piling up, chipping away at the aura USA Gymnastics has built over the past decade.

 For 11 years, the Americans flirted with it, at least from a competitive standpoint, flying all over the globe, then flying back home with their suitcases stuffed with gold.